 Notes to Editors

-- The full interview with Alan Milburn, the Chair of the Social Mobility and Child Poverty Commission, can be read in the new edition of Poverty, which can be downloaded from the top right of this page.
+- The full interview with Alan Milburn, the Chair of the Social Mobility and Child Poverty Commission, can be read in the new edition of Poverty, which can be downloaded from the bottom of this page.

 - The government’s new child poverty strategy is expected to be published on Thursday 27th February 014.
 It will cover the period 2014-2017.
 It is the first strategy to be formed following the establishment of the Social Mobility and Child Poverty Commission.
 The Commission published its first report last year and made many recommendations to government on child poverty strategy: